-I don’t mean to sound obnoxious, but I would call them a bonafide hit.
+Not to be completely obnoxious, but I would call them a bonafide hit.
 They got featured on numerous websites and blogs, got pinned and re-pinned, and many readers found vintage chairs and made their own versions.
 I loved getting emails with photos of leopard chairs all over the country.
 Thank you everyone for your emails, links, and credits!

-A big thanks also go out to my friends and readers who would send me emails and messages every time they spotted photos of my chairs (in my house!) without credit.
-I’m fiercely protective of my friends too so I really appreciated you looking out for me in that way.
-Fabric stores were using photos of my chairs on their sales sites, an etsy seller did the same, and vintage stores even began producing their own versions of the chairs, using my photos in their catalogs.
+A big thanks also go out to my friends and readers who would send me emails and messages every time they spotted my photos without credit. 😉 Fabric stores were using photos of my chairs on their sales sites, an etsy seller did the same, and vintage stores even began producing their own versions of the chairs, using my photos in their catalogs.
 I couldn’t believe it.

 Then it got even more incredible.